-Brushes: You can purchase fairly good brushes at Hobby Lobby or Michaels as well as on line art stores like Jerry's Artarama & Dick Blick,
+Brushes: NTCC bookstore or you can purchase fairly good brushes at Hobby Lobby or Michaels as well as on line art stores like Jerry's Artarama & Dick Blick,

-You will need:

-A set of Oil/Acrylic Golden Taklon brushes in assorted sizes
+You will need: A set of Oil/Acrylic brushes in assorted sizes

-- 1. Filbert (rounded edge) Sizes 2 and 4
+1. Filbert (rounded edge) Sizes - 2 and 4

-- 2. Bright (shorter) Sizes 2, 4, 6 and 8
+2. Bright (shorter) Sizes - 2, 4, 6 and 8

-- 3. Flat brush Sizes 6 and 8